International Petroleum Corporation Announces Third Quarter 2024 Financial And Operational Results

-(MENAFN- GlobeNewsWire - Nasdaq) TORONTO, Nov.
-05, 2024 (GLOBE NEWSWIRE) -- International petroleum Corporation (IPC or the Corporation) (TSX, nasdaq Stockholm: IPCO) today released its financial and operational results and related management's discussion and analysis (MD&A) for the three and nine months ended September 30, 2024.
+(MENAFN- GlobeNewsWire - Nasdaq) International petroleum Corporation (IPC or the Corporation) (TSX, nasdaq Stockholm: IPCO) today released its financial and operational results and related management's discussion and analysis (MD&A) for the three and nine months ended September 30, 2024.

 William Lundin, IPC's President and Chief Executive Officer, comments:“We are pleased to announce another positive quarter of operational performance.
 IPC achieved average net daily production during the third quarter of 45,000 barrels of oil equivalent per day (boepd), following planned maintenance shutdowns during the quarter.
 We also continue to purchase IPC common shares under the normal course issuer bid (NCIB).
 We have now almost completed the 2023/2024 NCIB, reducing the outstanding number of common shares by over 6% since the beginning of December 2023.
 We intend to seek Toronto Stock Exchange approval to renew the NCIB in December 2024.
 We are also pleased to report on the progress achieved at the Blackrod Phase 1 development in Canada, which remains on schedule and on budget.”